computersarecool/willynolan.com/_posts/research/2017-04-05-pyramid-blending.md

 recognition at different scales and certain types of compression.'

     - p: 'In this application the image pyramid is used to create a blended image.
 The smaller and more blurry images in the pyramid serve as a low-pass filtered version of the image.
-A stack of these forms a Gaussian pyramid.
+A stack of these forms a Gaussian pyramid.'

+  -
-The Gaussian pyramid can be used to create a high-pass filtered version of the image called a Laplacian pyramid.
+    - p : 'The Gaussian pyramid can be used to create a high-pass filtered version of the image called a Laplacian pyramid.
 The formula for a Laplacian pyramid at a level $i$ is given as:'

     - p: '$$ \begin{aligned}